vmware-archive/kube-prod-runtime/docs/overrides.md

                 maxReplicas: 5
             },
         },
-    }   ,
+    },
 }
 ```

 We are using the `+` operator to merge back to the object we are specifying.
 We are saying to merge `maxReplicas: 5` into the `spec` object, into the object `hpa` (the variable we used for the HorizontalPodAutoscaler) and up to the `oauth2_proxy` object (the one with the imported `oauth2-proxy.jsonnet`).

-If we generate now the YAML manifests for our `kubeprod-manifest.jsonnet` we will get the following description for the `oauth2-proxy` HorizontalPodAutoscaler:
+If we regenerate the YAML manifests for our `kubeprod-manifest.jsonnet` (`kubecfg show kubeprod-manifest.jsonnet`) we will now get the following description for the `oauth2-proxy` HorizontalPodAutoscaler:

 ```
 apiVersion: autoscaling/v1